 Purnululu National Park, located in the Kimberley Region, includes the stunning Bungle Bungle Range; a very unique landscape of large rocks or domes that look like giant beehives.
 Although it has been around for 350 million years, the Bungle Bungle Range was not discovered until a documentary team brought it to the world’s attention in 1983.
 Before that only local Aboriginal people and pastoralists were aware of this stunning landscape.
 Nowadays the maze of domes that is the Bungle Bungles is one of the Kimberley’s most popular destinations.
 When we arrived in the Kimberley six months ago, we already knew that we had to visit Purnululu National Park while we were so close.
 Last week we could finally visit this magical place.
-Want to know more about this beautiful landscape and see some amazing photos?
+Want to know more about this beautiful landscape?
 Keep on scrolling.

 Purnululu National Park

 Purnululu National Park, also referred to as the Bungle Bungles, is 160km away from Halls Creek and covers almost 240,000 hectares of remote area.
 The Bungle Bungle Range is located south of the park and covers 45,000 hectares.
 This part is one of the most striking geological landmarks in Western Australia.
 The name Bungle Bungles comes from a nearby cattle station.
 The name Purnululu, meaning sandstone, was given to the area by its traditional Kija custodians.

 In 1987 the Bungle Bungles and the surrounding areas was established as a National Park, due to the importance to the Aboriginal culture and tourism potential.
 In 2003 the national park became listed as World Heritage for the area’s incredible natural beauty and it’s outstanding geographical value.